Contracting, Consulting and Safety Education are the different ways I have personally cared for customers--over three decades.

 2) Give all the information you have.
 Don't be shy about offering data that you're not sure is relevant; let the expert you've called in be the judge.

 Wendy's upstairs plumbing flooded, flooded badly enough to get into the floor and affect the ceiling below.
 She looked me up on the internet and called me to come out and evaluate the wiring in that ceiling, to determine whether there was any hazard.
 Based on what she told me, I got a clear idea of how I would test for any electrical leakage on the circuit feeding it.
 Then, later in our conversation, she mentioned almost as an afterthought that the light in that ceiling no longer would shut off.
 Wow.
-This quite revised my game plan.
+This revised my game plan considerably.
 In her case, I would have discovered the fact quickly enough when I showed up.
 In other cases, some seemingly minor datum--or its omission--has made a much bigger difference.

 3) Do have information ready if you can, to save the tradesperson time.